GoalConsortium/goal_misc/UCM_Bioinformatics_Workflows/wdl_README.md

 3. Either make a link to the downloaded ``dxWDL.jar`` or move to the same directory as the ``.wdl``
 4. Push the workflow to your project: <br/>
 ``java -jar dxWDL-v1.47.2.jar compile myWorkflow_modified.wdl -project [PROJECT] -inputs myWorkflow_modified.json`` <br/>
 where PROJECT is your dnanexus project.
-This will produce another json file myWorkflow_modified.dx.json which can be used with dnanexus.
+This will push the workflow to DNAnexus along with the applet for "brandi_trim."
+Thesea items are viewable via the web interface.
+Additionally, the compilation will produce another json file ``myWorkflow_modified.dx.json`` which can be used with dnanexus.
 ##### TO MAKE AN UPDATE TO YOUR WDL FILE
 As far as I can tell at this point, to change your workflow, re-compile using the -force option.
 This is contrary to statements here https://github.com/dnanexus/dxWDL/blob/master/doc/ExpertOptions.md#recompilation but I found that the -force option will for sure push your edits to DNAnexus.

 #### RUN YOUR WORKFLOW
 ##### COMMAND LINE
 The workflow in the wdl script is defined as ``brandi_trim``.
-To run this workflow together with the items within the json file: <br\>
+To run this workflow together with items specified by the json file: <br/>
 ``dx run brandi_trim -f myWorkflow_modified.dx.json`` <br\>
 From here, you can monitor the job via the web interface.
 Addtionally, you will get an email with a success / error message.